| The role of the Leader of the OppositionMMP makes a difference Government and Opposition cooperate

 order, Treaty issues and education he said to DecisionMaker in August,

+2005, during the election campaign.
 “I have been told many times that New Zealand’s political

 landscape changed when I talked about Treaty and race issues in my 2004